RATP renovates its stations

 In this way, the new tiles, installed in precisely the same pattern as before, manage to recreate the original enamel’s artisanal relief and transparency.
 The colours have also been carefully researched, so that they may loyally evoke the colours of times gone by.

 One key point in the modernisation programme is to offer passengers better quality service.
 Renovated stations are neater, cleaner and more accommodating, thanks to the use of new furnishings.
 In keeping with its past traditions, RATP called on designers and architects to conceive the Metro’s architectural spaces and furnishings.

 The renovation project’s most visible symbol is the new Metro seat, which was selected for its comfort and unique form.

 Presented in rows of 3 to 5 seats, and available in seven colours, its simple, familiar shape reflects the platform lighting.

-Lastly, RATP also conducted operations that are not always visible but just as essential, including: the replacement of all cabling necessary for Metro operations and safety, the renovation of various premises, masonry work, and the installation of new doors.
+Lastly, RATP also conducted operations that are not always visible but just as essential, including: the replacement and masking of all cabling necessary for Metro operations and safety, the renovation of various premises, masonry work, the installation of new ticket gates, etc.

 • A simpler Metro

 The Metro’s new multimodal signalling system is designed to help all passengers find their way more easily — not only when taking the Metro, but when looking for a bus, a tramway, or the right exit to use.
 Building on RATP’s recognised tradition of quality signage, it takes into account readability and ease of use by all types of passengers.